davecom/DDNES/README.md

 # DDNES
 This is a personal learning project for me that I don't expect to be especially useful to anyone else.
 As I have time, I'm implementing an NES emulator in C with SDL.
 I'm doing this through a combination of my own code, information from the guides at [nesdev.com](https://www.nesdev.com/), various bits and pieces of documentation all over the Web, and porting parts of (especially the PPU) [Michael Fogleman's excellent Go NES emulator](https://github.com/fogleman/nes).
 I'm not being a purist about this—I am looking at other people's code as I get stuck.
-Right now the 6502 CPU core seems to be working pretty well and the PPU (picture processing unit) can display basic backgrounds (although not quite correctly!).
+Right now the 6502 CPU core seems to be working pretty well and the PPU (picture processing unit) can display basic backgrounds.

 ![dk1](dk1.png) ![dk2](dk2.png)